Early Pregnancy Symptoms and Signs

 - Certain symptoms, like absence of menstruation and weight gain, are common to all pregnancies.

-- Other possible symptoms of early pregnancy include
+- Other possible symptoms and signs of early pregnancy include

 - Symptoms of late pregnancy can include